score-spec/docs/content/en/docs/score implementation/score-compose/resources-provisioners.md

 | `service-port`      | (any) | `port`, `workload`     | `hostname`, `port`                                                                                   | Outputs a hostname and port for connecting to another workload.                         |
 | `volume`            | (any) | (none)                 | `source`, `type`                                                                                     | Creates a persistent volume that can be mounted on a workload.                          |

-The source code of these provisioners implementations can be found in the [`score-compose`'s default provisioners file](https://github.com/score-spec/score-compose/blob/main/internal/command/default.provisioners.yaml).
+The full list of these `score-compose` provisioners can be found [here](https://docs.score.dev/examples/resource-provisioners?source=default&implementation=score-compose).

 ## Community provisioners

-A list of provisioners authored and shared by the community can also be found [here](https://github.com/score-spec/community-provisioners).
+A list of provisioners for `score-compose` authored and shared by the community can also be found [here](https://docs.score.dev/examples/resource-provisioners?source=community&implementation=score-compose).
 Users are encouraged to use them and contribute to this growing list of community provisioners:

 | Type                        | Class | Params            | Outputs         | Description                                                                               |
 | --------------------------- | ----- | ----------------- | --------------- | ----------------------------------------------------------------------------------------- |